adrienchaton/seminar_geidai_AI_Music/README.md

 * ...

+[Presentation materials](https://github.com/adrienchaton/seminar_geidai_AI_Music/tree/master/documents) will be provided prior to the start of the seminar.

 ## Details

 **Date and time:** The 15th of January 2020, from 16h30 until 22h. <ins>Start of the first presentation at 17h</ins>.